izzatkarimov/DSA-Notes/README.md

 <details>
 <summary>Introduction to Algorithms</summary>

-  ### Introduction to Algorithms
-  ----
-  - `What is an Algorithm` - An Algorithm is a set of steps or instructions for completing a certain task.
+`What is an Algorithm`
+- An Algorithm is a set of steps or instructions for completing a certain task.
 For example, a recipe is an algorithm.
 To-Do List for a Morning Routine is an algorithm.
 However, in the context of Computer Science, an algorithm more specifically means a set a steps a program takes to finish a certain task.

+`Time Complexity`
-  - `Time Complexity` - Time Complexity is a measure of how long it takes the algorithm to run.
+- Time Complexity is a measure of how long it takes the algorithm to run.

+`Space Complexity`
-  - `Space Complexity` - Space Complexity deals with the amount of memory taken up on the computer.
+- Space Complexity deals with the amount of memory taken up on the computer.

-  - `Balance between Time & Space Complexity` -  A good algorithm needs to balance between Time and Space Complexity to be useful.
+`Balance between Time & Space Complexity`
+- A good algorithm needs to balance between Time and Space Complexity to be useful.
 For example, you can have a very fast algorithm but it may not matter if the algorithm consumes more memory than you have available.

-  - `Running Time of an Algorithm` - How long the algorithm runs for a given set of values until the output is called The Running Time or The Running Time of an Algorithm and is used to define Time Complexity.
+`Running Time of an Algorithm`
+- How long the algorithm runs for a given set of values until the output is called The Running Time or The Running Time of an Algorithm and is used to define Time Complexity.

-  - `Linear Search (Sequential Search)` - Linear Search is a sequential searching algorithm where we start from one end and check every element of the list until the desired element is found.
+`Linear Search (Sequential Search)`
+- Linear Search is a sequential searching algorithm where we start from one end and check every element of the list until the desired element is found.
 It is the simplest searching algorithm.

-  - `Binary Search (Hald Interval Search)` - Binary Search is a searching algorithm for finding an element's position in a sorted way.
+`Binary Search (Hald Interval Search)`
+- Binary Search is a searching algorithm for finding an element's position in a sorted way.
 In this approach, the element is always searched in the middle of a portion of an array.
 Binary Search can be implemented only on a sorted list of items.
 If the elements are not sorted already, we need to sort them first.

-  - `Guidelines for defiing an Algorithm:`
+`Guidelines for defiing an Algorithm:`
   - The steps in the Algorithm need to be in a specific order.
   - The steps also need to be distinct.
   - The algorithm should produce a result.
   - The algorithm should complete in a finite amount of time.

 </details>